antonverburg/ha-pca9685/README.md

 **Description.**

-The pca9685 platform allows to control multiple lights using pulse-width modulation, for example LED strips.
+The pca9685 component allows to control multiple lights using pulse-width modulation, for example LED strips.
 It supports one-color, RGB and RGBW LEDs driven by pca9685 devices.
+A PWM output can also be configured as a number.
 Connection to the pca9685 devices is made via the I2C bus.

 For more details about the pca9685 I2C PWM LED controller you can find the datasheets here:
 - [PCA9685](https://www.nxp.com/docs/en/data-sheet/PCA9685.pdf)